berkley4/ungoogled-chromium-debian/.github/README.md

 intel-media-va-driver), as well running with the '--disable-features=UseChromeOSDirectVideoDecoder' runtime flag enabled in /etc/chromium.d/hw-decoding-encoding.

-If that doesn't work, then Try playing around with the options in /etc/chromium.d/hw-decoding-encoding.
+If that doesn't work, then try playing around with the options in /etc/chromium.d/hw-decoding-encoding or uncommenting the LIBVA variable exports in /usr/bin/chromium.